Anurag-30/MediaWiki/README.md

 ```
 Need to specify the region at the run time eg:us-east-1.

-You will get the ssh key into wikimedia file.
+You will get the ssh key into wikimedia file with which you can login into the ec2 machine that has been launched.
 You can access the application at http://{publicip}:30163/wiki